somagraph/somagraph-engine/README.md

 ---

 <div align="center">
 <sub>⚠️ Somagraph provides wellness insights derived from peer-reviewed longevity research formulas.<br>Results are informational and educational, not medical advice.
-Always consult a licensed physician before making changes to your health regimen.<br>$SOMA is a utility token, not a security.
+Always consult a licensed physician before making changes to your health regimen.<br>$SOMAGRAPH is a utility token, not a security.
 It confers no equity and no claim on protocol revenue.<br>Smart contract risk exists.
 Do not deploy capital you cannot afford to lose.</sub>
 </div>